 The options are endless, but they all share one similarity—they are no-fuss weddings.
 That’s exactly what I give every couple who sits at my desk and asks for help.
 Maybe this is your second wedding or you already have children.
 Perhaps you are renewing your vows or simply want a ceremony that is small and under control.
 Destination weddings are about the couple, not about the party.
 This is not your classic church wedding with a reception for 300.

 However, trying to plan a destination wedding on your own is a complicated business.
 It’s such an overwhelming process to figure out.
 There are endless websites, and you really need to know what you are looking for.
 That’s where I come in.
 I’ve been designing the perfect destination wedding for couples for years, and each one is more special than the last.

-I have no expectations when clients arrive.
+I have no expectations when we do our first consultation.
 Most have no idea of budget, location, dates, anything.
 All I ask for are two lists—one of the definite attendees, and another of maybes—as well as how much you want guests to spend.
 The most important thing is the numbers.
 This will dictate where you go, and the weather will dictate when you go.
 When you leave my office, you’ll take away a mission, purpose, place, date, and budget.
 It’s an easy, pain free process, where you go from no knowledge to complete knowledge in two hours.